 Making friends across Newport works best when plans are convenient.
 A short catch‑up in the centre, a walk along the Usk, or a simple meet around Friars Walk keeps things comfortable.
 Keep the first meet time‑boxed, then follow up quickly if you click — repeat meet‑ups are what create familiarity.
 Drinking Partners helps you make those introductions without the pressure of organised events.

-Whether you have just moved to Newport or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Newport, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: